Guest Engagement Ambassadors

 - By the completion of your training, demonstrate the ability to enhance guest experiences through accurate and engaging interpretation throughout the Zoo.

-- Commit to 96 hours annually, with 8 hours a month, of educational volunteering.
+- Commit to 5 hours a month, for a minimum of 6 consecutive months, of educational volunteering.

 - Successfully complete programs and assignments.

 Volunteers must be: